USS Kane (DD-235): World War II

-After training out of Pearl Harbor and preparations at Eniwetok, Kane landed Marines for the invasion of Saipan 15 June 1944.
+After training out of Pearl Harbor and preparations at Eniwetok, Kane landed Marines for the invasion of Saipan on 15 June 1944.
 After the fast carriers of the 5th Fleet destroyed Japan's carrier-based airpower in the Battle of the Philippine Sea, the transport supported Underwater Demolition Team 4 in operations off Saipan.
 On 23 June, she dodged an aerial bomb that sprayed her with shrapnel and wounded three men.
 She replenished at Eniwetok, then entered Agat Bay, Guam, the afternoon of 17 July.
-The Japanese had planted three lines of palm-log cribs filled with coral rocks, linked each to the other by wire cables as antiship defences.
-Her "naked warriors" of Underwater Demolition Team 4, assisted by other teams, blew up hundreds of these obstacles, clearing the way for the marines, who landed 21 July 1944.
-On 24 July, as the frogmen worked into the night, Japanese mortar fire in Agat Bay barely missed Kane.
-She returned to Pearl Harbor 10 August 1944, but entered Leyte Gulf 18 October carrying 100 tons of demolition explosives to be used in clearing the way for the Leyte Invasion landings 2 days later.
+The Japanese had planted three lines of palm-log cribs filled with coral rocks, linked each to the other by wire cables as anti-ship defences.
+Her "naked warriors" of Underwater Demolition Team 4, assisted by other teams, blew up hundreds of these obstacles, clearing the way for the Marines, who landed on 21 July 1944.
+On 24 July, as the frogmen worked into the night, the Japanese mortar fire in Agat Bay barely missed Kane.
+She returned to Pearl Harbor on 10 August 1944 but entered Leyte Gulf on 18 October carrying 100 tons of demolition explosives to be used in clearing the way for the Leyte Invasion landings 2 days later.
 She carried her demolition teams to the Admiralty Islands, then set course for home and an overhaul arriving San Pedro, California, 4 December.

-Kane departed San Diego 20 April 1945 to train Underwater Demolition Team 24 in Hawaiian waters until 4 May, then arrived off Kerama Retto 12 June.
+Kane departed San Diego on 20 April 1945 to train Underwater Demolition Team 24 in Hawaiian waters until 4 May, then arrived off Kerama Retto on 12 June.
 After escorting Solace out of the combat zone, she patrolled the southwest anchorage of Ilinawa and fought off two kamikazes 21 June.
 A week later she sailed with a convoy bound for Leyte.
 She became a unit of the Philippine Sea Frontier on 4 July and patrolled the shipping lanes leading eastward guarding against submarines until the end of hostilities.

 Kane departed San Pedro Bay, Leyte, 13 September escorting occupation troops to Korea, arriving Jinsen 17 September.
 Thereafter, she became an unofficial receiving ship and handled communications for the Jinsen representative of the 7th Amphibious Force.
-Relieved 12 November 1945, she headed for home arrived San Diego 13 December 1945.
+Relieved on 12 November 1945, she headed for home and arrived in San Diego on 13 December 1945.

 After sending 149 Navy veterans ashore, she transited the Panama Canal for the Philadelphia Navy Yard, where she decommissioned 24 January 1946.
-She was sold for scrapping 21 June 1946 to Northern Metals Company, Philadelphia.
+She was sold for scrapping on 21 June 1946 to Northern Metals Company, Philadelphia.